ionathansideras/ionathansideras/ReadMe.md

 # 💫 About Me:
 🔭 I’m currently working at Three Deers. <br>
-👯 I’m looking to collaborate on projects that genuinely solve problems. <br>
-🤝 I’m looking for help for my LipSync library. <br>
+👯 I’m looking for indie hacking advices. <br>
-🌱 I’m currently learning more about freelancing. <br>
+🌱 I’m currently learning more things and work on my portfolio. <br>
 💬 Ask me about web development. <br>
 ⚡ Fun fact: AI won’t be taking your software engineering job anytime soon!